 Choose the right stain remover for the job:

-You’ve tried it all — from store-bought solutions to grandma’s secret recipe.
+You’ve tried it all — from store-bought stain remover solutions to grandma’s secret recipe.
 These are the stain removers our Generation Good parents rely on.

 - Make a paste with baking soda and a little warm water.
 Scrub into fresh stains.

 - Dab greasy food stains with a gentle dish soap.
-A few drops can help lift oily messes.
+A few drops can help lift grease stains.
 Just don't overdo it or you'll have a bubble party!

 - Remove “organic” stains like blood with hydrogen peroxide (try our peroxide-based Chlorine Free Bleach!)
 Pour directly onto the stain and blot with a clean rag.